There are multiple ways to design a custom campaign template:

 - Avoid spam trigger words.
 Spam filters regularly go through millions of emails and identify words and phrases that are most commonly used by spammers.
 If an email contains these words, it is likely to end up in spam.
 You may not be able to completely avoid using words like “buy” and “deals”, but try to include as few triggers as possible and replace at least some of them with synonyms.
 For more information, please refer to our list of spam trigger words.

-If you have any questions or issues related to email design in r Selzy, please contact Selzy Customer Care Service.
+If you have any questions or issues related to email design in Selzy, please contact Selzy Support Team.
 We are available via chat 24/7.